Relations of Aurangzeb with the Deccani states can be categorized into three phase as −

 Many of the jagirdars made secret pacts with the Marathas and agreed to pay chauth if the Marathas did not disturb their jagirs.

 In 1703, Aurangzeb opened negotiations with the Marathas.
-He was prepared to release Shahu (the son of Sambhaji), who had been captured at Satara along with his mother.
+He was prepared to release Shahu (the son of Chhatrapati Sambhaji Maharaj), who had been captured at Satara along with his mother.

-Aurangzeb was prepared to grant Shivaji's swarajya to Shahu and the right of sardeshmukhi over the Deccan, thus recognizing his special position.
+Aurangzeb was prepared to grant Chatrapati Shivaji Maharaj 's swarajya to Shahu and the right of sardeshmukhi over the Deccan, thus recognizing his special position.

 Over 70 Maratha sardars actually assembled to receive Shahu.
 However, Aurangzeb cancelled the arrangements at the last minute, as he was uncertain about the intentions of the Maratha.